stevenbowler/NetflixStudy/README.md

 The purpose of the study is to develop a model for predicting movie ratings.

-The training dataset has over 100million ratings from 480,179 of 17,770 movies.
+The training dataset has over 100million ratings of 17,770 movies from 480,179 customers.
 Ratings were from 1 to 5.

 This study uses the [Kaggle Netflix Prize dataset](https://www.kaggle.com/netflix-inc/netflix-prize-data).